Zika Virus FAQ

 - Do not take aspirin or other non-steroidal anti-inflammatory drugs

-See your healthcare provider if you are pregnant and develop a fever, rash, joint pain, or red eyes within 2 weeks after traveling to a country where Zika cases have been reported.
-Be sure to tell your healthcare provider where you traveled.
+Pregnant women who have recently traveled to an area with Zika should talk to their healthcare provider about their travel even if they don’t feel sick.
+It is especially important that pregnant women see their health care provider if they develop a fever, rash, joint pain, or red eyes during their trip or within two weeks after traveling to a country where there are reported Zika cases.
+Be sure to tell your health care provider where you traveled.

 Is there a vaccine to prevent or medicine to treat Zika?